Teaching

 - The Ancient Synagogue: Birth Place of Two World Religions (RS 733)

-- Issues in the Study of Religions (a religious studies methods seminar; RS 701)
+- Issues in the Study of Religion (RS 701; a religious studies theory and methods seminar)